The Poison Tree

 This is a terrible pity, because The Castle in the Forest is an excellent book, despite all odds a deeply considered and meticulously imagined fictional creation that can speak meaningfully to any open-minded reader.
 Ostensibly writing a biography of the childhood of Adolf Hitler, Mailer actually enlarges on that subject to craft a penetrating allegory—rich with scriptural overtones—about the nature of evil.

-What allows for the books breadth and resonance is its narrative device.
+What allows for the book’s breadth and resonance is its narrative device.
 You almost suspect it was a device that began in Mailer’s head as a mere clever detail; in any case, it proved to be so fertile with possibilities that it became the dominant element of the novel, a rather remarkable thing in a book that’s also about Hitler.

-The narrator of The Castle in the Forest is a devil, one of Satan’s (known here as the Maestro) higher ranking minions, name, for our purposes, D.T.
+The narrator of The Castle in the Forest is a devil, one of Satan’s (known here as the Maestro) higher ranking minions, named, for our purposes, D.T.
 D.T., telling his story from the present age, was the devil assigned to Hitler until he rose to political power and the Maestro took over the operation himself.
 D.T. speaks from a position of limited omniscience, and his relationship with Hitler shares the complicated ontology of Bible stories, residing in the liminal zone between divine determination and human will.
 Hitler is the historical Hitler, as Mailer makes damn well sure we recognize with his much-maligned bibliography; but, evidenced by Mailer’s willingness to tweak hard facts that don’t suit him, Hitler is also a representation of the way that evil manifests itself in humanity—the twentieth century’s white whale of evil.
 It’s strange to say, but the The Castle in the Forest is only about Hitler to the extent that the Adam and Eve story is about Adam; or, in this case, that the story of Cain and Abel is about Cain.

 Thus Mailer has created a cosmology, with angels and devils pitted in sublunary strife over the souls and actions of mankind.
 It is an entirely valid creation, not, of course, because it has any literal truth—the cosmologies of the Yahvist of Genesis, or of Dante, Milton, and C.S.
 Lewis have no literal truth either—but because Mailer takes it seriously as an allegorical vessel.
 You don’t have to believe in a demon haunted world to believe in evil as a real force, and one as yet unsatisfactorily explained by biology of psychology.
 Indeed, anyone who studies the past century, and Hitler in particular, is forced to conclude that “evil” is not simply a synonym, or even a superlative, of “wrong.”
 (The primacy of evil, like that of love, is underscored by the fact that it has no adequate synonyms.)

 It’s Lewis’s iconic Screwtape Letters that seems to have been the most recent influence on Mailer’s cosmology, with it demonic organization likened to a modern bureaucracy.
-The world ill-lit desks and faceless memos and wretched wage-slaves forever on the cusp of termination was the most soulless, degraded system Lewis knew.
+The world of ill-lit desks and faceless memos and wretched wage-slaves forever on the cusp of termination was the most soulless, degraded system Lewis knew.
 But Mailer has, I think, done him one better.
 Drawing off his research for his gigantic 1991 novel, Harlot’s Ghost, Mailer has organized Hell in the manner of the Central Intelligence Agency.

 At the head is the Maestro; beneath, is a scaled hierarchy based on performance and politics, are the lesser devils.
 These devils are assigned cases and required to make reports to their superiors.
 The devils are only divulged as much information as they require for their cases.
 D.T., for example, has no idea how long the Maestro has been around, or whether he was originally an angel, as Milton has it.
-(This free Mailer from the awkward job of explaining creation.)
+(This frees Mailer from the awkward job of explaining creation.)
 Finally, working for the devils are the moles, the humans that are so thoroughly corrupted that they will do whatever the devils ask.
 Moles are too weak and pathetic to commit great evil, but they are useful in facilitating it in others.

 Opposing these “directing devils” are naturally the guardian angels—D.T. calls them Cudgels—who work on behalf of God, known to the devils as the Dummkopf, or “Dumbass.”
 (The way to resist the influence of God’s grandeur, as with all mighty things, is to routinely belittle it.)
 All of this sounds somewhat comical, just as much of what stands out from The Screwtape Letters is the curious strain of macabre jokiness.
 Indeed, you get the impression reading that famous book that Lewis never quite took it seriously.
 Its brilliance is in its conception, not its execution.
 The devil in The Screwtape Letters is ultimately vanquished when his human charge marries and begins to regularly attend church.
 And it goes without saying that neither marriage nor churchgoing has ever been the curb on evil.